Italian Spinone Breed Summary

 Sociable, Active, Energetic, Docile and Gentle

-These docile dogs are relatively new to the UK, but this hasn't stopped them from making themselves known to be a triumph both in the field and in a home environment as well!
+These docile dogs are relatively new to the UK, but this hasn't stopped them from making themselves known to be a triumph both in the field and in a home environment!
 Additionally, they are very devoted and loving dogs, highly prized over many centuries for being one of the oldest native breeds!

 Many discuss these dogs as being 'hooman' like in appearance, due to their unique moustaches, bushy eyebrows and distinguished beards!
 Additionally, they are very easy-going dogs, which makes them a fantastic choice for a family pet.

-Like their Italian ‘hoomans’, these doggies are very sociable and can often found drinking espressos, al fresco, with their friends.
+Like their Italian ‘hoomans’, these dogs are very sociable and can often be found drinking espressos, alfresco, with their friends.
 Okay, the last bit may be a lie, but they do love other dogs and have a true adoration for life!
 They also like to be involved with all aspects of family life, whether that be watching you wash-up or hiking a mountain.
-Because they were bred as retrievers, you will all too often turn around to find your dog has retrieved you a chewed-up shoe or a stick, so it may be best to keep your more expensive items out of site!
+Because they were bred as retrievers, you will all too often turn around to find your dog has retrieved you a chewed-up shoe or a stick, so it may be best to keep your more expensive items out of sight!
 On the other side of things, they are also very docile in nature, which makes them good for families with younger children.
-Italian Spinoni are eager to learn, so teaching them new tricks and skills is a relatively easy task.
-This also means they do really when in dog sport contests, such as obedience and agility!
+Italian Spinone's are eager to learn, so teaching them new tricks and skills is a relatively easy task.
+This also means they do really well when in dog sports contests, such as obedience and agility!